indygreg/PyOxidizer/text-stub-library/README.md

-# text-stub-file
+# text-stub-library

-`text-stub-file` is a library crate for reading and writing *text stub files*, which define metadata about dynamic libraries.
+`text-stub-library` is a library crate for reading and writing *text stub files*, which define metadata about dynamic libraries.

 *text stub files* are commonly materialized as `.tbd` files and